centre-for-humanities-computing/programming-honey-badgers/assignments/assign_01.md

 # Programming for the Humanities: Assignment 1 #

+Assigment 1 tests your understanding of basic python syntax, components of flow control and procedural programming with functions.

+---

 *
 * please explain the code execution line by line in your implementation